ssri07/Hacktoberfest22/dev/README.md

 # Contribute your dev tricks and small projects here...

-If you want to work on a predefined project add some new features on the website present in the main folder
+If you want to work on a predefined project add some new features on the website present in the main folder else just create a seperate folder and add your awesome projects